 Who We Are

-The WellsLink Leadership Program is an academic excellence and leadership program for first-year students who are not sponsored by any of the university's state or federally-funded programs.
+The WellsLink Leadership Program, a program managed by Syracuse University's Office of Multicultural Affairs, is an academic excellence and leadership program for first-year students of color who are not sponsored by any of the university's state or federally-funded programs.

 Through a series of structured academic, social and cultural enrichment activities, WellsLink scholars are trained for exceptional success and leadership at Syracuse University.
 The goal of the program is to give students an "edge" in college.